 Shopping local makes future gift giving stress-free and easy.
 When a friend or family member wants to give a pearl, you can simply let them know your jeweler of choice.
 Most jewelers will keep your child’s name on file along with the correct pearl size making gift giving simple and seamless.

-2. Pick a pearl size for the add-a-pearl necklace.
+2. Pick a pearl-size for the add-a-pearl necklace.

 If you check out starter necklaces online you’ll see a variety of pearl sizes.
 I would recommend sticking with 5mm or 6mm, both are lovely and easy to find.
-My two girls both have the classic 6mm size.
+My two girls both have a classic 6mm size.
 I like the look and thought the necklace would fill faster!

 3. String the add-a-pearl necklace once or twice a year around the holidays.

-When purchasing the add-a-pearl necklace, ask if your jeweler charges a fee for adding pearls to necklace.
+When purchasing the add-a-pearl necklace, ask if your jeweler charges a fee for adding pearls to the necklace.
 If they do, consider safely storing pearls received throughout the year and have them added as a cluster once a year.
 In the past, my local jeweler would charge $10 for adding 1-100 pearls.
 Each year around Thanksgiving, I go in with the girls’ necklaces to have any pearls they’ve received over the year be added.

 When is the best time to give an add-a-pearl necklace?

 An add-a-pearl necklace is a great hospital gift, a lovely baptism present, a wonderful birthday surprise (at any age), and a beautiful first communion gift.

 Can I gift a “little girl” pearl necklace or do you have to build a pearl necklace from infancy?

 While my girls got their baby pearl necklaces at birth, I had a friend growing up who got one as a Sweet Sixteen birthday gift.
 That’s how I first discovered this awesome family tradition.
 There is no wrong time to start!